stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 `4.` Entanglement

   What is that?
 Why it is the most intuitive approach to more particles?
 Relation between interference, entanglement and looking at objects.

+I was positively surprised that all points were easy and enjoyable for the participants.
+There was a slight slowdown with the tensor product, but it wasn't a blocker.

 In 2016, there were points 0., 1. and 2., all on-site.
 Because of the lack of preparation (0.) and more interesting parts (3. and 4.) it didn't go as well as the one of 2011 (one of my best educational experiences).